Restaurants, cafes, hotels, and resorts, have you claimed your Google My Business listing yet?

-Restaurants, cafes, hotels and resorts – have you claimed your Google My Business Listing yet?
-If you’re a local business that depends on customers to find and visit you at your location, you need to make it easier for your customers to find you on Google.
+If you’re a local business that depends on customers finding and visiting you at your location, you need to make it easier for your customers to see you on Google.

-While there may be fewer people following your local Google+ business page, the fact that you HAVE a Google+ Business Page will become more important.
-As the mobile search grows, local businesses need to become more visible on local and mobile search and this is exactly what your business page will do for you.
+As mobile search grows, local businesses need to become more visible on local and mobile searches, and this is exactly what your local Google+ business page will do for you.

-Not only can your prospective customers locate your business on Google using your business page, but they can also see your business information, numbers, website, address, hours of service and even the times of the week when your business is most busy or popular.
+Not only can your prospective customers locate your business on Google using your business page, but they can also see your business information, including numbers, a website, an address, hours of service, and even the days of the week when your business is busiest or most popular.

-Once you create and verify your business listing, Google will send you detailed insights and analytics about your Google My Business listing as in the image below.
-These analytics are from one of the Google My Business listings we created for one of our clients.
+Once you create and verify your business listing, Google will send you detailed insights and analytics about your Google My Business listing as shown in the image below.

 How to Create a Free Google Business Listing

 First, create a Gmail address and a Google+ profile.
-Then go to your profile and click on “Pages” and then on “Get Your Page.”
+Then go to your profile, click on “Pages” and “Get Your Page.”

 Once you have created a Google business listing free of cost, Google’s gift to you is that your business and your website will now come up on top in the local and mobile search results, when your customers search for your business name.

-According to Google, your business listing will give your customers the right info at the right time – whether that be driving directions to your business in Maps, hours of operations in Search or a phone number they can click to call you on mobile phones.
+Your Google business listing will give your customers the right information at the right time, whether that be driving directions to your business in Maps, hours of operation in Search, or a phone number they can click to call you on mobile phones.

 Your Google My Business page can also help you build a loyal fan base.
 Your customers can show their appreciation with ratings and reviews, endorse your content, and re-share your GMB posts across the web.